The Fate of the Furious: Plot

 Dominic Toretto and Letty Ortiz are on their honeymoon in Havana when Dom's cousin Fernando gets in trouble owing money to local racer Raldo.
-Sensing Raldo is a loan shark, Dom challenges Raldo to a race, pitting Fernando's 1949 Chevrolet Fleetline against Raldo's 1956 Ford Fairlane Crown Victoria, and wagering his own 1961 Chevrolet Impala.
-After narrowly winning the race and exploding the car in the process, Dom allows Fernando to keep his car, saying his was too slow for a Toretto.
+Sensing Raldo is a loan shark, Dom challenges him to a race, pitting Fernando's 1949 Chevrolet Fleetline against Raldo's 1956 Ford Fairlane Crown Victoria, and wagering his own 1961 Chevrolet Impala.
+After narrowly winning the race, Dom allows Fernando to keep his Impala.

 The next day, a mysterious woman named Cipher coerces Dom into working for her by showing him something on her phone.
-Shortly afterward, DSS agent Luke Hobbs is assigned an off-the-books mission to retrieve an EMP device from a military outpost in Berlin and is warned that he will face arrest if captured.
-Hobbs recruits Dom and his team, which includes Letty, Roman Pearce, Tej Parker, and Ramsey, to assist him in recovering the device.
+DSS agent Luke Hobbs is assigned an off-the-books mission to retrieve an EMP device from a military outpost in Berlin and is warned that he will face arrest if captured.
+Hobbs recruits Dom and his team, which includes Letty, Roman Pearce, Tej Parker, and Ramsey, to assist him.

-During the getaway, Dom forces Hobbs off the road and steals the device for Cipher, who is a cyberterrorist.
-Hobbs is arrested and confined in the same high-security prison which holds Deckard Shaw.
-They initiate a prison escape and are recruited by intelligence operative Mr. Nobody and his protégé, Little Nobody, to help the team find Dom and capture Cipher.
-When Hobbs and the team protest working with Deckard, he reveals that Cipher had hired his brother Owen to steal an electromagnetic pulse weapon called Nightshade (Note: As depicted in Fast & Furious 6 (2013)) and Mose Jakande to steal God's Eye, a mass surveillance computer program created by Ramsey.
-(Note: As depicted in Furious 7 (2015)) The team tracks Dom and Cipher to their location, only to realize it points to the base.
-Dom and Cipher arrive and disable the team, stealing God's Eye in the process.
-Deckard was able to prevent Ramsey from getting hurt by one of the bombs that were used.
+During the getaway, Dom steals the device for Cipher, who is a cyberterrorist.
+Hobbs is arrested and confined in the same high-security prison that holds Deckard Shaw.
+Intelligence operative Mr. Nobody initiates a prison escape to recruit the pair to help Dom's team track down Dom and capture Cipher.
+When Hobbs and the team protest working with Deckard, he reveals that Cipher had hired his brother Owen to steal an electromagnetic pulse weapon called Nightshade (Note: As depicted in Fast & Furious 6 (2013)) and Mose Jakande to steal God's Eye, a mass surveillance computer program created by Ramsey, (Note: As depicted in Furious 7 (2015)) and so has his reasons for wanting revenge on her.
+Dom and Cipher then attack the team's base, stealing God's Eye.